Karniej/selfmadedeveloper/src/pages/blog/2018-07/programming-learn-it-by-yourself-part-2.md

 title: Programming-learn it by yourself part II
 date: 2018-07-23T15:04:10.000Z
 description: Second part of the series when I talk about how I learned programming by myself.
-thumbnail: "/static/img/img_0557-520x520.jpg"
+thumbnail: '/static/img/img_0557-520x520.jpg'
 tags:
   - learning programming
   - javascript
 ---

->*Second part of the series when I talk about how I learned programming by myself.*
+> _Second part of the series when I talk about how I learned programming by myself._

 # Part II: Practice